otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing-code-coverage/README.md

 Check that `req.body.password` and `req.body.confirmPassword` match.
 If they don't, return a `400` response with the message `"Passwords do not match"`.

 > `confirmPassword` should not be stored in the database.

 ---

+### Task 10 — Enable Coverage _(Easy)_

+1. Install `c8` and create a `.c8rc` configuration file
+2. Add a `coverage` script to `package.json`
+3. Run `npm run coverage` and take note of your starting percentages
+4. Identify the two lowest-covered files in the report
+5. Write at least one additional test for each to improve their coverage

+---

+### Task 11 — Reach 80% Branch Coverage _(Medium)_

+Using the HTML report (`npm run coverage:report`), find all uncovered branches (shown in yellow).
+Add tests targeting:

+- The `401` path in `jwtAuth.js` when no token is provided
+- The `403` path in `rbac.js` when the user has an insufficient role
+- The `409` path in `controllers/auth.js` when a duplicate email is registered
+- The `404` path in any resource controller when an ID does not exist

+Aim for at least **80% branch coverage** across `controllers/` and `middleware/`.

+---